bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is NAT?</summary><br><b>

- Network Address Translation (NAT) is a process in which one or more local IP address is translated into one or more Global IP address and vice versa in order to provide Internet access to the local hosts.
+ Network Address Translation (NAT) is a process in which one or more local IP addresses are translated into one or more Global IP address and vice versa in order to provide Internet access to the local hosts.

 </b></details>

 <details>
 <summary>What is a proxy?
-How does it works?
+How does it work?
 What do we need it for?</summary><br><b>

 A proxy server acts as a gateway between you and the internet.
 It’s an intermediary server separating end users from the websites they browse.